 A variety of biking resources, including tools, studies, and documents, are made available through the Forward Pinellas website for the use of local planning practitioners and stakeholders.

 Bicycle Pedestrian Master Plan

-Pinellas County’s bicycle and pedestrian network consists of over 950 miles of bicycle lanes, shared-use paths/trails and sidewalks and there is a strong commitment to further improve walking and cycling conditions.
+Pinellas County’s bicycle and pedestrian network consists of nearly 1,200 miles of bicycle lanes, trails and sidewalks and there is a strong commitment to further improve walking and cycling conditions.
 This long standing commitment is critical to creating environments where bicycling and walking are viable alternatives to automobile travel and through the efforts of local governments and the Florida Department of Transportation, substantial progress has been made toward this goal.
 The Facilities Element of the Bicycle Pedestrian Master Plan is intended to further these efforts by facilitating the development of an extensive network of bicycle and pedestrian facilities that maximizes opportunities for people to get around the County by foot and bicycle.